saevrenk/dataengineering_capstone/README.md

 2. For the first menu version I used input().
 This created a more complicated interface; using [pyinputplus](https://pyinputplus.readthedocs.io/en/latest/) improved the interface significantly.

 ### Visualization
-Ianswered the following inquiries using SparkSQL, pandas and plotly libraries.
+I answered the following inquiries using SparkSQL, pandas and plotly libraries.

-##### Req.
+#### Req.
 3 Data Analysis and Visualization
 1. Find and plot which transaction type has a high rate of transactions.

 ![3_1](./images/3.1.png)